bobbyjim/x16-corewar/README.md

 cation; this number is then interpreted as  an offset  from its own address.
 The number found  at this second location is the operand.

+### Indirect predecrement

+I totally jettisoned it.
+This one is too powerful and encourages excessively short IMP-like programs that have no brain whatsoever.
+Gone, good bye, good riddance.

 # Example

-    DAT -1
-    ADD #5, -1	; add 5 to the number stored at the previous address.
-    MOV #0, @-2	; move the number 0 to the address pointed to at address [-2].
+    MOV  3  @2	; move the instruction 3 cells down to the address pointed to at address [+2].
+    ADD #5   1	; add 5 to the number stored at the next address.
-    JMP -2		; jump back to the ADD
+    JMP -2	#5	; jump back to the MOV

-The DAT statement serves to hold a value that will be used by the program (in this case, -1) at the first address.
-The ADD statement adds 5 to the number stored at the previous address, changing the -1 to a +4.
-The MOV command moves the number 0 into the memory cell referred to by @-2.
-Where is that?
-The address is found by referring to the DAT statement two lines in front of the MOV.
-There one find the address where the program will put the number 0.
-The final command, JMP, causes execution to jump back two lines, to the ADD command.